 While the winner of a Money in the Bank ladder match enjoys the privilege of a championship match at the time and place of his choosing, past winners have complained about the hassle of lugging a bulky briefcase around the world.

-“Getting that damned thing through airport security is the worst,” said past winner Daniel Bryan.
-“Every security guard demands I open it, and then I have to go through the long explanation of what it’s for.”
+“Getting that damned thing through airport security is the worst,” said past winner Seth Rollins.
+“Every security guard demanded I open it, and then I have to go through the long explanation of what it’s for.”

 WWE officials decided that the standard metal briefcase is excessively large, given that it contains only a single sheet of paper — the contract stipulating the rules for the impromptu title match.